paszu/3DSRepo/Part-4-(New-3DS).md

  +    [Old 3DS or 2DS 10.5.0 - USA]() ([Mirror]())

 #### Instructions

 ##### Section I - Prep Work

 1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `TinyFormat` folder from the TinyFormat zip to the `/3ds/` folder on your SD card
 2. Copy `sysUpdater.cia` from the sysUpdater zip, and`arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
 3. From SysNAND, get into the Homebrew Launcher through the entrypoint of your choice
 4. Open OTPHelper
-5. Go to NAND Backup & Restore
+5. Go to "NAND Backup & Restore"
 6. Backup SysNAND and EmuNAND to `sysNAND.bin` and `emuNAND.bin` respectively
 7. Press Select on the main menu to eject your SD card
-8. Put your SD card in your computer, then copy over `sysNAND.bin` and `emuNAND.bin` to a safe folder on your computer, you will need them later
+8. Put your SD card in your computer, then copy over `sysNAND.bin`, `emuNAND.bin`, and the `Nintendo 3DS` folder to a safe folder on your computer, you will need them later
 9. Delete `sysNAND.bin` and `emuNAND.bin` from your SD card
 1. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
 2. Copy the `updates` folder from the 10.5.0 firmware zip to the root of your SD card